 Print

-Easy Japanese Miso Soup
+Easy and Healthy Miso Soup Recipe

 2 small wood bowls filled with brown miso soup with green onions and sliced mushrooms floating.
 2 traditional Japanese spoons.
 Top view.